-- Through the Regional Board's Water Quality Control Plan for the San Francisco Bay Basin (Basin Plan) amendment process, seek a regulatory change in the enforcement of the no net loss policy for the construction of wetland to upland ecotone habitats such that a one-to-one replacement of acreage by wetland type is not required. - 2) Explore with the Newsom Administration if they would consider updating the executive order, or issuing a clarifying order, as part of the Governor's initiative to cut green tape. - 3) Explore the political viability of a bill to codify Governor Wilson's 1993 executive order establishing the no net loss policy, while also providing for appropriate provisions to address the construction of ecotone habitats and the conversion to wetland types providing a higher ecological function.
+- Through the Regional Board's Water Quality Control Plan for the San Francisco Bay Basin (Basin Plan) amendment process, we await the release of additional, non-regulatory technical FAQs now being developed by the Regional Board to inform project applicants and Regional Board staff on how the no net loss policy should be properly applied to ecotone/horizontal levees. - 2.
+If the FAQs and their application prove unsatisfactory, explore with the Newsom Administration if they would consider providing direction to the State and Regional Boards through the Cutting Green Tape Initiative's internal administrative means, or by updating the executive order. - 3.
+The last resort would be to explore the political viability of a bill to codify Governor Wilson's 1993 executive order establishing the no net loss policy, while also providing for appropriate provisions to address the construction of ecotone habitats and the conversion to wetland types providing a higher ecological function.
+Legislative Counseldrafted language was developed in 2022 by Valley Water and that language is on file should it be needed.